 Located in the north of the Coromandel Peninsula in the North Island of New Zealand Port Jackson Road is a pretty rugged road.
 Don't forget your camera with lots of film/memory and fully charged batteries because the end result is worth it.
 It’s a mind numbing vertical drop of hundreds of meters so you might want to give it a miss on a windy day.

-This rough road is 25.7 km long along the coast, with stunning coastal views.
+This rough road is 25.7 km long running along the coast, with stunning coastal views.
 There are some narrow sections -scarcely wide enough for two cars- where if two vehicles have to pass each other, one might have to reverse for some kilometers of winding narrow road to get to a place wide enough to pass.

-Do not travel this pass in severe weather conditions.
+Do not travel this road in severe weather conditions.
 The surface on this gravel road is often loose, especially along the sides of the road.
 This track can get very muddy and slippery after rain making it challenging to get through.
 During and after a storm the road may be impassable, even with a four-wheel-drive vehicle.
 The road is all gravel road with a lot of exiting views.
 On one side of the drive you will enjoy the extensive hilly surrounding and on the other side you will have awesome views of the rough, wild ocean!
 It shouldn’t be attempted by those who don't know how to reverse.